What Are Drug Detection Times?

 - Overall Health: Human metabolism slows during periods of bad health which can result longer drug detection times.

 - Drug Tolerance: Users typically metabolize a drug faster once a tolerance to the drug is established.
 This can result in a shorter detection time.

 - Urine pH: Urine pH can impact drug detection.
 A highly acidic urine results in a somewhat shorter detection time.

-Note On The Drug Detection TIme For The Blood Drug Test: A blood drug test takes a look at your bodies contamination of the actual drug at the point in time of your test only.
+Note On The Drug Detection Time For The Blood Drug Test: A blood drug test looks for the presence of the actual drug in your blood.
 The blood drug test is most often used to determine the presence of current health issues such as nicotine, diabetes, HIV/AIDS, cholesterol levels, hepatitis and other things of concerning overall health.
 Most drugs have a detection period of less than 2 days.
-The exceptions are THC and Nicotine, which chronic use can be detected up to one week.
+The exceptions are THC and Nicotine, which chronic use can be detected for several weeks.
 The blood drug test is often given along with a urine drug test, so be ready for both.

 |Amphetamines||1 – 4||5||90||3||1|

 |- Short Acting – Pentobarbital||2 – 7||8||90||2||2|

 |- Short Acting – Secobarbital||2 – 7||8||90||2||2|

 |- Norspan||3 – 8||10||90||3||1|